jasontconnell/trep/readme.md

 `

 The in match replacement, since this is sql, replaces apostrophe with double apostrophe as to not allow the values to interfere with the sql execution.

+The -d and -e parameters are given with the default values for illustration, but they won't be required if you're just doing the default values, obviously.